-In September 2012, the Company adopted the 2012 Equity Incentive Plan, as amended (the "Plan"), which provides designated employees of the Company and its affiliates, certain consultants and advisors who perform services for the Company and its affiliates, and nonemployee members of the board of directors of the Company and its affiliates with the opportunity to receive grants of incentive stock options, nonqualified stock options and stock awards.
+In September 2012, the Company adopted the 2012 Equity Incentive Plan, as amended, which provides designated employees of the Company and its affiliates, certain consultants and advisors who perform services for the Company and its affiliates, and nonemployee members of the board of directors of the Company and its affiliates with the opportunity to receive grants of incentive stock options, nonqualified stock options and stock awards.

 On January 20, 2017, the Company's stockholders approved the 2016 Equity Incentive Plan (the "2016 Plan").
 Beginning on January 1, 2018, the number of shares of common stock authorized for issuance pursuant to the 2016 Plan was increased each January 1 by an amount equal to four percent (4%) of the Company's outstanding common stock as of the end of the immediately preceding calendar year or such other amount as determined by the compensation committee of the Company's board of directors.
-In 2019, the board of directors and the stockholders approved and authorized an additional 3,000,000 shares of Common Stock to be added to the shares authorized for issuance under the 2016 Plan.

-As of June 30, 2020, there were 1,344,866 shares available for grant under the Company's equity incentive plans.
+As of March 31, 2021, there were 1,094,999 shares available for grant under the Company's equity incentive plans.